How will it respond to future anthropogenic forcing?

 Last millennium North Atlantic jet stream changes

-Myself, along with colleagues at the University of Hawaii, Desert Research Institute, and Woods Hole Oceanographic Institution, are attempting to address this limitation.
-By using a unique compilation of many high-elevation ice core records extracted from across the Greenland Ice Sheet, as well as a new ensemble of last millennium climate model simulations, we’re developing the first ever millennium-length, model-validated statistical reconstruction of the North Atlantic jet stream.
+Myself, along with colleagues at the University of Hawaii, Desert Research Institute, and Woods Hole Oceanographic Institution, have attempted to address this limitation.
+By using a unique compilation of many high-elevation ice core records extracted from across the Greenland Ice Sheet, as well as a new ensemble of last millennium climate model simulations, we’ve developed the first ever millennium-length, model-validated statistical reconstruction of the North Atlantic jet stream.
 Our results are being used to constrain the following questions:

 Has the North Atlantic jet changed during periods of natural warming and cooling during the last millennium?

-How do these changes compare to modeled future changes under “business-as-usual” scenarios?
+How do these changes compare to modeled future changes under future high greenhouse gas emissions scenarios?

 Northern Hemisphere atmospheric circulation shifts across the last deglaciation